 To achieve its objective, the Fund invests 95% to 100% of its total assets through TCM Investment Funds Luxembourg in units of TCM Africa High Dividend Equity (Lux).
 The Fund qualifies as feeder-structure.

 TCM has entered into an agreement with Sustainalytics for the screening of the portfolios of the TCM equity funds on ESG criteria (UN Global Compact and Controversial Weapons).

 The Fund Manager writes

-The fund currently holds positions in 33 shares in 8 different countries.
-The countries with the largest weightings are now Egypt (32.46%), Nigeria (22.13%), Morocco (12.65%) and South Africa (10.67%).
+The fund currently holds 36 shares, spread over 8 different countries.
+The countries with the largest weightings are Egypt (30.32%), Nigeria (22.99%), Morocco (15.77%) and Kenya (15.36%).
 These markets currently have the most interesting high dividend stocks that meet the quality requirements.
-The weighting of a country is therefore mainly determined by the relative attractiveness of the market compared to other countries.
-The fund can therefore deviate strongly from the benchmark.
+The weighting of a country is mainly determined by the relative attractiveness of the market compared to other countries.
+The fund can therefore deviate strongly from the index.

 No rights may be derived from this publication.
 You are referred to the prospectus and Key Investor Information Document for the fund's terms and conditions.
 These documents may be obtained from the website or the address mentioned below.
 The manager of the fund has obtained a licence for this fund from the Netherlands Authority for the Financial Markets in accordance with the provisions of the Financial Supervision.